PhilippChr/CLOCQ/README.md

 - [License](#license)

 # Description
 This repository contains the code and data for our [WSDM 2022 paper](https://arxiv.org/abs/2108.08597#) on search space reduction for KB-QA.
-In this work, we present a novel KB index for efficient access to QA-relevant KB functionalities.
-Leveraging this KB index, we establish a top-k processing framework to disambiguate question words based on four relevance scores, named **CLOCQ**.
-CLOCQ makes use of global signals (connectivity in KB-graph, semantic coherence), and local signals (question relatedness, term-matching) to detect top-k KB items for each question word.
-KB facts involving the disambiguated items are retrieved and constitute the search space.
+In this work, we present a novel KB-index for efficient access to QA-relevant KB functionalities.
+Leveraging this KB-index, we establish a top-k processing framework, named **CLOCQ**, to disambiguate question words based on four relevance scores.
+CLOCQ makes use of global signals (connectivity in KB-graph, semantic coherence), and local signals (question relatedness, term-matching) to detect top-k KB-items for each question word.
+KB-facts involving the disambiguated items are retrieved and constitute the search space.

 Since some question words might be more ambiguous than others, we propose a mechanism to automatically set an appropriate k for each question word individually.
-Further, highly frequent KB items like US might occur in millions of KB facts.
+Further, highly frequent KB-items like US might occur in millions of KB-facts.
 To this end, we propose a mechanism based on a pruning threshold p to keep only salient facts in the search space.

 For more details, please refer to [the paper](https://arxiv.org/abs/2108.08597#) (will be published at [WSDM 2022](https://www.wsdm-conference.org/2022/)).
 There is also a website available: [https://clocq.mpi-inf.mpg.de](https://clocq.mpi-inf.mpg.de).